Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Introduction

-The main contributions of this paper are summarised as: \begin{enumerate}\itemsep0em \item We introduce the idea of \textit{visual overlap} and \textit{visual distance} between dataset pairs, measured in terms of the reconstruction loss of VAE frameworks.
-We show that visual distances in existing datasets naturally correspond to the distances between ground-truth factors, and that VAEs learn these distances.
-This explains why the learnt representations appear disentangled. \item We demonstrate the ineffectiveness of state-of-the-art models by designing a simple adversarial dataset with constant visual distance between elements, over which VAE-based frameworks fail to learn disentangled representations. \item We propose a solution to the adversarial dataset by simply augmenting the reconstruction loss to increase visual overlap across the dataset such that the framework is able to capture the ground-truth factors.
-This suggests that VAEs are more akin to distance learners. \item We contribute \textit{Disent}, a general-purpose modular disentanglement framework built with PyTorch \cite{paszke2017automatic}, implementing common models, metrics and datasets.\footnote{Disent framework: \url{https://github.com/nmichlo/disent}} \end{enumerate}
+The main, summarised contributions \footnote{Code is provided at: \url{https://github.com/nmichlo/disent}.} of this paper are: \begin{enumerate}[label=(\roman*)] \item We introduce the concept of \textit{perceived distance}, in terms of the VAE reconstruction loss, to measure overlap or similarity between dataset pairs.
+We demonstrate that perceived distances in existing datasets unintentionally correspond to the distances between ground-truth factors, and that VAEs learn these distances, explaining why learnt representations may appear disentangled. \item We provide a technique to visualise the correlation between perceived distances in the data and ground-truth factors generating the data.
+We use this understanding to provide a theory for what constitutes an adversarial dataset under a given reconstruction loss. \item We reveal the ineffectiveness of state-of-the-art models by using our theory to design a simple, example adversarial dataset with constant perceived distance between elements, over which VAE-based frameworks fail to learn disentangled representations. \item We provide an example solution to the adversarial dataset that modifies the reconstruction loss, and thus perceived distances across the dataset, so that VAE frameworks are again able to capture the ground-truth factors. \item We contribute \textit{Disent}, a general PyTorch~\citep{paszke2017automatic} disentanglement framework, with common models, metrics, and datasets. \footnote{ Disent framework repository: \url{https://github.com/nmichlo/disent}.
+Code is provided under the MIT license. } \end{enumerate}